Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: LSEF: A Locally Stationary Ensemble Filter

-where $\Delta y_j$ is the area of $j$th grid cell.
+where $\Delta x_{i'}$ is the area of ${i'}$th grid cell.
 Note that Eqs.~(\ref{osc2dm}) and (\ref{wij}) approximate the integral in Eq.~(\ref{osc2}) using the simplest rectangle rule, more accurate approximations will be considered elsewhere.
-Equation (\ref{osc2dm}) implies that
+Equation (\ref{osc2dm}) entails that

-We note that the representation of the forecast-error covariance matrix $\widehat{\bf B}$ in the ``square-root'' form, Eq.~(\ref{BW_}), is common in data assimilation practice because it provides efficient preconditioning of the analysis equations, \eg \citet[][]{Asch}.
-The need for preconditioning follows from Eq.~(\ref{K}) because the matrix ${\bf B}^{-1} + {\bf H}^\TT {\bf R}^{-1}{\bf H}$ to be inverted is normally ill-conditioned.
+We note that the representation of the forecast-error covariance matrix $\widehat{\bf B}$ in the `square-root' form, Eq.~(\ref{BW_}), is common in data assimilation practice because it provides efficient preconditioning of the analysis equations \citep[e.g.][]{Asch}.
+The need for preconditioning follows from Eq.~(\ref{K}) because the matrix ${\bf B}^{-1} + {\bf H}^\TT {\bf R}^{-1}{\bf H}$ to be inverted is, normally, ill-conditioned.
 Substituting Eq.~(\ref{BW_}) into Eq.~(\ref{K}) and rearranging the terms yields

-Now the matrix to be inverted, ${\bf I} + \widehat{\bf W}^\TT{\bf H}^\TT {\bf R}^{-1}{\bf H}\widehat{\bf W}$, is, clearly, well conditioned (as a sum of the identity matrix and a positive definite matrix).
+Now the matrix to be inverted, ${\bf I} + \widehat{\bf W}^\TT{\bf H}^\TT {\bf R}^{-1}{\bf H}\widehat{\bf W}$, is well conditioned (as a sum of the identity matrix and a non-negative definite matrix).
 This is how the LSEF analysis is done, that is, without explicitly computing $\widehat{\bf B}$.
-The LSEF analysis assimilates all available observations at once, as this is done in variational data assimilation schemes \citep[e.g.,][]{Asch}.
+The LSEF analysis assimilates all available observations at once, as this is done in variational data assimilation schemes \citep[e.g.][]{Asch}.

 The representation of the covariance matrix $\widehat{\bf B}$ as $\widehat{\bf W} \widehat{\bf W}^\TT$ also guarantees positive definiteness of $\widehat{\bf B}$ for any $\widehat{\bf W}$.
 This property can be utilized to perform {\em thresholding} of the $\widehat{\bf W}$ matrix, \ie nullifying its small in modulus entries to make it sparse and facilitate fast computations without jeopardizing positive definiteness of the implied covariance matrix.